Pre-K Teacher: Job Description & Career Requirements

 Career Outlook for Pre-K Teaching

-According to the U.S. Bureau of Labor Statistics (BLS), preschool teaching opportunities, which includes pre-kindergarten teachers, are anticipated to increase by 17% between 2012 and 2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), preschool teaching opportunities are anticipated to increase by 17% between 2012 and 2022 (www.bls.gov).
 This expected growth is a result of the increasing importance being placed on early childhood education.
 Additionally, the BLS forecasted higher school enrollment for children between three and five years of age.

-The BLS reports that pre-K teachers earned a median wage of $27,130 annually as of May 2012.
-Teachers working in New York averaged the highest earnings, with annual mean salaries of $40,010.
+The BLS reports that pre-K teachers earned a median wage of $27,570 annually as of May 2013.
+Teachers working in New York averaged the highest earnings, with a annual mean salary of $43,650.

 Pre-K Teacher Requirements